Contribution: Adaptive Many-Body Potentials

 • Chemical Incompatibility: Pair potentials cannot model chemically active impurities like Hydrogen.

-First-principles quantum mechanical methods (e.g., band theory) are accurate but computationally intractable for the large systems (thousands of atoms) needed to study defects, surfaces, and mechanical properties.
+First-principles quantum mechanical methods (e.g., band theory) are limited by basis-set size and periodicity requirements, making them impractical for the large systems (thousands of atoms) needed to study defects, surfaces, and mechanical properties.

 The goal was to create a new model that bridges this gap in accuracy and computational cost.